wouterken/crystalruby/README.md

-# CrystalRuby
+# crystalruby

-Crystal Ruby is a gem that allows you to write Crystal code, inlined in Ruby.
+`crystalruby` is a gem that allows you to write Crystal code, inlined in Ruby.
 All you need is a modern crystal compiler installed on your system.

 You can then turn simple methods into Crystal methods as easily as demonstrated below: